sunpy/sunpy/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for us to implement!
+about: Suggest an idea to improve SunPy!
 ---

 <!-- This comments are hidden when you submit the issue, so you do not need to remove them! -->